zichuan-liu/MyIELTS/writing/notes.md

     e.g., The number of visitors to the museum demonstrated *an apparent upward* trend, increasing from 1000 to 2000 from 2007 to 2015.

 4. A + extent + change + can be seen in + sub, change in data
-    e.g., *A slight dip* can be seen in the quantity of fast food consumed, from 17 units person in 2019 to 15 units in 2021.
+    e.g., *A slight dip* can be seen in the quantity of fast food consumed, from 17 units per person in 2019 to 15 units in 2021.

+5. There was + extent + change in +sub, change in data

+    e.g., There was a slight dip in the quantity of fast food consumed, from 17 units pre person in 2019 to 15 units in 2021.

+6. Before doing:

+    the proportion of women engineers in aerospace *rose consistently* from 7% in 2009 to 20% in 2020, before a predicted further hiking to 29% in 2025

 ## Static Charts